 Chivalry Custom Content Forums – Get involved with other Chivalry content creators.

 Steam Workshop – Browse, rate and give feedback on community-made Chivalry custom content.

 The Unreal Developers Network – A great resource for all things Unreal.

-A: Install Chivalry on steam, double click on it in your Steam Library, and click on Launcher (Workshop, SDK, Safe Mode) at the bottom of the list and hit play.
+A: Install Chivalry: Medieval Warfare on steam, double click on it in your Steam Library, and click on Launcher (Workshop, SDK, Safe Mode) at the bottom of the list and hit play.
 Click the Launch Editor Button in the bottom left.